lnferris/ocean_data_tools/paper/paper.md

 compatible with any ``general_`` function.
 One utilization of the ``\_build`` feature is to create virtual cruises from model output \autoref{fig:1}.
-The user draws transects on a map (or passes a vector of query points as an argument) to build casts from model data.
-This may be used as a tool for cruise planning or to facilitate comparison of observations (from cruises or underwater gliders) with model output.
+The user draws transects on a map (or passes a vector of query points as an argument) to build casts from model data, which may be used as a tool for cruise planning or to facilitate comparison of observations (from cruises or underwater gliders) with model output.